openjs-foundation/cross-project-council/project-resources/github-continuity-policy.md

 ## Summary

-This policy is intended to ensure that OpenJS GithHub projects remain accessible and manageable.
+This policy is intended to ensure that OpenJS GitHub projects remain accessible and manageable.

 It addresses the following use cases: